-Aston Manor Cider is a responsible business and seeks to uphold high standards in all areas of operation.
-We work towards being a sustainable organisation and understand our responsibilities towards the communities where we have a presence, as an employer, as a producer of alcohol, and in our dealings with suppliers and customers.
+We are a responsible business that seeks to uphold the highest standards in all areas of operation.
+We work towards being a more sustainable organisation and understand our responsibilities towards the communities where we have a presence, as an employer, as a producer of a range of drinks including alcohol, and in our dealings with suppliers and customers.

 Aston Manor are fully committed to complying with the Modern Slavery Act 2015.
 For details of our statement of compliance please Click to view the Aston Manor Cider Statement of Compliance - Modern Slavery Act 2015.